dns-inspector/dns-inspector/.github/SECURITY.md

 **Do you offer any form of reward for identifying security issues?**
 We do not run a bug bounty program and do not offer monetary rewards.
 DNS Inspector is an open source project with absolutely no budget.
 All expenses for the project are donated.
-We will provide credit to you (of a name of your choice and single link to a social media profile) in release notes for discovered issues.
+At our discretion we will provide credit to you (of a name of your choice and single link to a social media profile) in release notes for discovered issues.